pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 * **Prioritize ruthlessly** to find the smallest possible, most impactful thing I can do first, which allow me to...
 * **Have quick successes** that help me get to fun stuff later on, which help me...
 * **Get away from the always-urgent** things and toward the important, less-urgent goals, which freed up my attention and energy to...
-* **Change complex situations** I care about for the better, in my family, in my work, with my friendships.
+* **Tackle the most complex situations** and turn them around, in my family, in my work, with my friendships, where it matters.

 ## Structure of the course